 - Understanding of when and how to use the long textual alternatives for

 - Target Audience: The intended audience is UMD web designers, developers, and technology professionals who want to learn how to make images accessible.

 - University of Minnesota Duluth faculty, staff or student.

 - Computer skills.
 (Ability to use email, access the web, install browser extensions etc.)

-- "Graphical browsers" installed on your computer: FireFox, Chrome, Mozilla, Microsoft Internet Explorer, etc.
+- "Graphical browsers" installed on your computer: FireFox, Chrome, Mozilla, Microsoft Edge, etc.

 - Ability to save a web page and its images to your local computer because many of the exercises will require you to save sample files to make corrections.

 - Experience in developing and publishing web materials.

 - Comfortable with creating web pages and editing HTML files to add or remove elements and attributes.